-We report the averaged mixed Hamming error rates and the corresponding standard deviations for our methods and other three competitors in Table \ref{ErrorSNAP}.
-Obviously, Mixed-$\mathrm{SLIM}_{\tau appro}$ outperforms the other three Mixed-SLIM methods on all SNAP ego-networks and it significantly outperforms Mixed-SCORE, OCCAM and GeoNMF on GooglePlus and Twitter networks.
-Mixed-SLIM methods have smaller averaged mixed Humming error rates than Mixed-SCORE, OCCAM and GeoNMF on the GooglePlus networks and Twitter networks, while they perform slightly poorer than Mixed-SCORE on Facebook networks.
+We report the averaged mixed Hamming error rates for our methods and the other three competitors in Table \ref{ErrorSNAP}.
+Mixed-$\mathrm{SLIM}_{\tau appro}$ outperforms the other three Mixed-SLIM methods on all SNAP ego-networks and it significantly outperforms Mixed-SCORE, OCCAM, and GeoNMF on GooglePlus and Twitter networks.
+Mixed-SLIM methods have smaller averaged mixed Humming error rates than Mixed-SCORE, OCCAM, and GeoNMF on the GooglePlus networks and Twitter networks, while they perform slightly poorer than Mixed-SCORE on Facebook networks.
 Meanwhile, we also find that OCCAM and GeoNMF share similar performances on the ego-networks.
-It is interesting to find that the error rates on Twitter and GooglePlus networks are higher than error rates on Facebook which may because Twitter and GooglePlus networks have higher proportion of overlapping nodes than that of Facebook.
+It is interesting to find that the error rates on Twitter and GooglePlus networks are higher than error rates on Facebook which may be because Twitter and GooglePlus networks have a higher proportion of overlapping nodes than Facebook.